Mukhlesur Rahman Chowdhury

 Mukhlesur Rahman Chowdhury (মোখলেসুর রহমান চৌধুরী), also known as Mokhles Chowdhury, is a Bangladeshi journalist and editor.
-He served as Press Secretary of the President Iajuddin Ahmed.
-Mukhles Chowdhury performed as an advisor to the President Iajuddin Ahmed during the Caretaker Government established in October 2006.
+He served as Press Secretary and an advisor for a brief period of the President Iajuddin Ahmed.

 Early life and education

 Mukhlesur Rahman Chowdhury was born to Sharifa Aziz Chowdhury and Azizur Rahman Chowdhury, editor-in-chief of the Weekly Prekshit.
 He has five brothers and one sister.
 Their ancestral village is Katihara in Lakhai Upazila.

 Chowdhury received his master's in mass communication and journalism from the University of Dhaka.
 He did research with distinction at King's College London, under King's-UNHCR Scholarship.